I-GUIDE/data-catalog-archive/schema/core.md

 specific relationships between a collection record and its member records where `hasPart` is used on the collection to indicate that it contains other records, and `isPartOf` is used on a collected record to indicate that it is part of a collection.
 The [Schema:identifier](https://schema.org/identifier) property is used to uniquely identify each record.
+Note that the `identifier` property should be programmatically generated when the record is registered into the catalog.
+For more information about `identifier`, see the [Identifier](#identifier)

 **Has Part** is used to describe a record or work that is part of the current record.
 For example, a body of work may consist of multiple related datasets that